Strong interactions in air showers: Dynamical electroweak symmetry breaking

 From what was said above, walking theories require a sufficient amount of matter, while electroweak precision data prefers technicolour sectors with a small amount of matter.
 Walking with a relatively small amount of matter can be achieved by choosing the techniquarks in a different than the fundamental representation of the technicolour gauge group \cite{Lane:1989ej,Dietrich:2005jn}.
 (Gauging only some, i.e., at least two, of the techniquarks under the electroweak interactions permits to further reduce the contribution to the oblique parameters \cite{Kennedy:1988sn}, while allowing for walking dynamics.
 This is known as partially gauged technicolour \cite{Dietrich:2005jn}.)

-Next to the additional gauge interactions, the additional bound states of the technicolour sector can become relevant for the physics of ultra-high--energy cosmic rays.
+Next to the additional gauge interactions, the additional bound states of the technicolour sector can become relevant for the physics of ultrahigh-energy cosmic rays.
 The generically lightest bound states are the technipions.
 In models with minimal flavour symmetry there are only three pions, which become the longitudinal degrees of freedom of the weak gauge bosons.
 For larger chiral symmetries there are more pions, which from electroweak corrections obtain masses of the order of the Z mass \cite{Dashen:1969eg}.
 In the context of the present study, models based on matter in higher-dimensional representations posses additional relevant features.
 (See, e.g., Sect.~\ref{sec:bs}.)

 Taking stock, for the present project, a relevant aspect is that in technicolour models with techniquarks that carry ordinary colour the technicolour sector couples to standard matter already through quantum chromodynamics, whereas in technicolour models with all fermions singlets of ordinary colour it couples to standard matter only through the extended-technicolour sector.